gemc/home/_examples/basic/simple_flux.md

 ## Geometry

-The geometry, shown below, is defined in `b2.py`.
+The geometry, shown below, is defined in `simple_flux.py`.

 The world (a box named %%root%%) contains:

- - a cylindrical make of lead (`G4_Pb`), %%target%%
+ - a cylindrical carbon (`G4_C`)  %%target%%
- - %%tracker%%, a cylinder containing five %%chambers%%(also cylinders) made of xenon (`G4_Xe`), of increasing transverse size
+ - a  %%FluxPlane%%, a box made of air (`G4_AIR`), of increasing transverse size.
+  %%FluxPlane%% is assigned the `flux` digitization.

 {% include figure.html
-src="assets/images/examples/b2/geometry.png"
-caption="b2 geometry (rendered by pyvista).
-The tracker contains the chamber sensitive volumes."
+src="assets/images/examples/simple_flux/geometry.png"
+caption="simple_flux geometry, rendered by PyVista: the target and the sensitive flux detector FluxPlane"
 %}